swkeep/qb-expandableVehicleTrunk/README.md

 Custom server-side vehicle inventory weight

 # desc
-**IMPORTANT: Project is on development and not fully functional so bugs should be expected.
+**IMPORTANT: Project is under development and not fully functional so bugs should be expected.

 # instalation
 * import expandableVehicleTrunk.sql